acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 - Claiming that the sample size is too small without performing a _post hoc_ power calculation.
 - Claiming that the paper with a modest number of comparisons should have used more conservative alphas or adopted a Bayesian approach.
 - Complaining about generalizability when the paper clearly acknowledges limitations to generalizability.

-## Notes

-- Cohort Studies are a type of analytical observational study where researchers investigate the relationship between an independent and dependent variable.
-This is done by observing subjects over time and comparing groups with different levels of exposure.
-However, they follow a more strict set of rules than presented here.

 ## Suggested Readings